CoderDojoDC/CoderDojoDC.github.io/about/index.md

 Our meetings are free and open to all children.
 Children 12 and under must bring a parent, but we strongly encourage all parents to stay and help out.
-If you have a laptop, please bring it, but this is not required.
+If you have a laptop, please bring it, but it is not required.
 We work with [Codestarter](https://codestarter.org/) to help every child who's interested in programming to have their own computer.
-Talk to us at a meeting if you are interested in this.
+Talk to us at a meeting if you are interested in applying for a free laptop.

-The most important things to bring, though, are your creativity, energy and a desire to share what you known and learn what you don't.
-If you're already working on a programming project, feel free to bring it and present it at the end.
+The most important things to bring, though, are your creativity, energy and a desire to share what you know and learn what you don't.
+If you're already working on a programming project, feel free to bring it too and present it at the end.

 ## What to expect

 Our meetings are 2 hours long, and we follow a similar format for each one.
-After a brief intro to the group, children and mentors break up into sections based on programming interests.
+We start with a full group presentation or activity and then break up into sections based on programming interests.
 (Don't know where to go?
 Don't worry, we'll help if it's your first time.)
-Depending on the meeting, we may have a mentor or student present to their section or to the whole group.
-From then on, everyone works on their projects.
-We have many people who choose to work together on projects, and some who switch from group to group to try out new programming lanugages.
+If the full group presentation involves an activity some children will continue working on that activity for the next hour.
+Other children will continue work on Scratch, Arduino, HTML or other projects of their own or by the recommendation of mentors.
+Children are welcome to look at the projects being worked on and also encourage to help out others.
 At the end, we come back together and everyone is encouraged to present their work to the group.
+This is one of the most fun and rewarding parts of the meeting, so don't leave early.

 ## Other area CoderDojos